Julia Ecklar: L.A. Graf

 L.A.
 Graf is a pseudonym for the writing team formed by Ecklar, Karen Rose Cercone, and Melissa Crandall for the 1992 Star Trek novel #60 Ice Trap.
 For all later L.A.
-Graf novels the writing team was a partnership between Ecklar and Cercone.
+Graf novels, the writing team was a partnership between Ecklar and Cercone.
 L.A.
-Graf reportedly stands for Let's All Get Rich and Famous.
+Graf reportedly stands for "Let's All Get Rich and Famous".
+As L.A.
+Graf, Ecklar and Cercone wrote or contributed to over twenty Star Trek novels.